mike-lischke/antlr4ng/ReadMe.md

 | Large Inserts | 14705 ms | 14138 ms |
 | Total | 21801 ms | 14675 ms |

 The numbers are interesting.
 While the cold run for the query collection is almost 3 seconds faster with pure TS, the overall numbers in warm state are worse.
 So it's not a pure JS vs. TS situation, but something else must have additional influence and this will be investigated.
+After all the TypeScript code is ultimately transpiled to JS, so it's probably a matter of how effective the TS code is translated to JS.

 Overall the numbers in the pure TS runtime are pretty good, especially when comparing them with [antlr4ts](https://github.com/mike-lischke/antlr4wasm/tree/master/benchmarks/mysql).

 ### About the Benchmarks